alialkhatib/alialkhatib.github.io/_posts/2012-11-13-twitter-call-limits-and-sad-faces.md

   <p />

   <div>
     Bad news: I hit some nasty call limits when I try to deal with any significant number of individuals.
-It&#8217;s not a big deal for my paltry ~40 friends (and I&#8217;m making a distinction between <strong>friend</strong>&nbsp;and <strong>follower</strong>&nbsp;here; the former is someone whose tweets I read, while the latter is someone who reads my tweets), but it quickly becomes a more serious issue as it scales up.
+It's not a big deal for my paltry ~40 friends (and I'm making a distinction between <strong>friend</strong> and <strong>follower</strong> here; the former is someone whose tweets I read, while the latter is someone who reads my tweets), but it quickly becomes a more serious issue as it scales up.
   </div>

   <p />

   <div>
     To understand why this is a problem, I need to explain.
 Twitter has an API call limit, which is kind of like saying that you can only ask Twitter for something a certain number of times per hour.
 Twitter allows up to 350 calls per hour (per user, per application), which means that you could use this app to do 350 distinct things.
-What Twitter considers a &#8220;thing&#8221; is where this gets annoying.
+What Twitter considers a "thing" is where this gets annoying.
   </div>

   <p />

   <div>
-    Pulling up your timeline/feed/whatever &#8211; the thing that tells you what people have been saying lately (see pic below) &#8211; is <strong>one</strong>&nbsp;call.
+    Pulling up your timeline/feed/whatever - the thing that tells you what people have been saying lately (see pic below) - is <strong>one</strong> call.
   </div>

   <div>